Civil War Sesquicentennial Resources

 “Nashville’s Civil War Stories: Common People in an Uncommon War” tells Nashville’s Civil War story though the eyes of twelve Nashvillians who represent the many perspectives of the war and its effects on the lives of those in our city.
 The brochure connects these Civil War stories to 24 Civil War sites, including homes, cemeteries, churches, and schools.
 Along with several battlefield sites, these are the places where Nashvillians fought to survive and struggled to cope during wartime and the years of Reconstruction.
 Brochures are available at the partner sites, or via download:

-A partnership unit of the National Park Service, the TCWNHA is administered by the MTSU Center for Historic Preservation.
+This area is a partnership unit of the National Park Service and is administered by the Middle Tennessee State University Center for Historic Preservation.

 Nashville Civil War Roundtable